 Getting It Chemically Straightened

-Finding the right cut for your thick hair can be a challenge, but rest assured you can never go wrong with long layers.
-Creating a long layering pattern will not only shed some weight from your hair, but it will also give you more styling versatility and a beautiful shape.
+Finding the right cut for thick hair can be a challenge, but like we mentioned before, you can never go wrong with long layers.
+Creating a long layering pattern will not only shed some weight from your hair, as well as give you more styling versatility and a beautiful shape.

 Photography: Chaunte Vaughn, Associate Creative Director: Melissa San Vicente-Landestoy, Art Director: Hannah Packer, Associate Director, Creative Production: Alex Friedlander, Associate Creative Producer: Becca Solovay, Associate Content Director: Sarah Ferguson, Makeup Artist: Jonet Williamson, Hair Stylist: Akihisa Yamaguchi, Wardrobe Stylist: Dominick Barcelona, Digital Tech: Erik Dalzen, Photo Assistant: Matt Licari, Model: Sanzeda